sjfricke/Tango-C-NDK-Tutorial/Section_02_Graphics/Tutorials/Chapter_02.md

 4. Run all the vertices through a `vertex shader` and produce shapes
 5. Touch up results, such as getting rid of vertices out of the view window
 6. Rasterize them to give you a fragment to work with
-7. Run all the fragmens through a `fragment shader` to decide on a color
+7. Run all the fragments through a `fragment shader` to decide on a color
 8. Have test to decide which fragment becomes the pixel and what color it is
 9. Push the data to the screen
 10. Repeat hopefully over 60 times a second